AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems/CreatingSimpleDataBasedReactionaryAIPlayerModel.md

-# Creating Data-Based Reactionary AI Player Model
+# Creating Simple Data-Based Reactionary AI Player Model

 For this tutorial, we need Markov model to build player state prediction model.